satwik-1256/Python-Basic-Project/README.md

-# Python-Basic-Project
+# Python-Project
-Basic pyhton project using string, list, loops, and conditions.
+Pyhton project using string, list, loops, conditions and all methods.